Graham-Sellers/RKN_genomic_taxonomic_assignment/README.md

 This needs to be run on a HPC GPU node or a local machine with GPU computing capability see [here](https://community.nanoporetech.com/requirements_documents/minion-it-reqs.pdf).

-The result is a basecalled library output directory containing pass and fail directories plus sequencing metadata files.
+The result is a basecalled library output directory containing *pass/* and *fail/* directories plus sequencing metadata files.

 ## The Workflow